- the teachings of Jesus and the apostles; the Christian revelation.

 - of or relating to gospel music: a gospel singer.

-As you can see, depending upon whether the word is singular, plural, or different context, meaning of the term seems to vary.
+As you can see, depending upon whether the word is singular, plural, or different context, the meaning of the term seems to vary.

 The term by itself means as you see in the origins section – good news.
 The good news of the Scriptures would be the first 4 books of the New Testament (NT) which include Matthew, Mark, Luke, and John.

-Each of these books are named after their writers.
+Each of these books is named after their writers.
 Each tells the story of Christ.
 Matthew and Mark are the most alike.
 Luke has much in common with the first two, but it includes the perspective of a physician as Luke was what we call today a doctor.